-Creating a list of the best goalkeepers of all time is no easy task, even for the most knowledgeable soccer minds out there.
+Creating a list of the best goalkeepers in the history of soccer is no easy task, even for the most knowledgeable soccer minds out there.
 So many goalkeepers out there have played in different leagues and different national teams.

 How am I supposed to create a list depicting the greatest goalkeepers of all time with absolute impartiality?
 Everyone has their own opinion and making a definitive list will, of course, lead to some disagreement.